christophgomez/synesthesiafy/README.md

 synesthesiafy is an exploration of synesthesia, and more specifically chromesthesia, through spotify.
 This web app serves as a tool for synesthetes to organize their music based on the colors they associate or see with their music, and for the general population to explore their library through a synesthetic lens.

-My first React App, running on Node.js/Express, still very much in the proof of concept/build stage.
+React web app running on Node.js/Express, still very much in the proof of concept/build stage.

 ## Details